 Section 3.2 COMPOSITION AND REPRESENTATION.

 The Board of Aldermen shall consist of two (2) Aldermen from each ward.
-Aldermen shall be nominated and elected by the qualified voters of their respective wards as provided in Article VIII.
-References in this Charter to the Board of Aldermen’s “authorized members” or “authorized membership” means the Board of Aldermen’s entire membership (8) as established by the Charter, regardless of vacancies.
+Aldermen shall be nominated and elected by the qualified voters of their respective wards as provided in Sections 8.1-8.4.
+References in this Charter to the Board of Aldermen’s “authorized members” or “authorized membership” means the Board of Aldermen’s entire membership eight (8) as established by the Charter, regardless of vacancies.